 Adobe first launched its Photoshop app for Apple iPad last year, promising a complete (desktop level) experience for iPad owners.
-And now, at its annual “Max conference” in Los Angeles, California, the Adobe has made the app available on Apple’s App Store.
+And now, at its annual “Max conference” in Los Angeles, California, Adobe has made the app available on Apple’s App Store.
 The company has additionally announced Adobe Photoshop for iPad, Illustrator app for the Apple iPad, Fresco for Windows, and also a Photoshop Camera app that uses the company’s Sensei technology.

 Adobe Illustrator app for Apple iPad

 The same as the Photoshop app for Apple iPad, Adobe has stated its well-known drawing app Illustrator will be available for the Apple iPad next year.
 Adobe’s Illustrator for iPad will include a touch-based graphical user interface, bringing the experience just like a desktop app to mobile phone users.
-The new app will provide a smooth integration between the desktop edition using access to Adobe’s Fonts,
+The new app will smooth integration between the desktop edition using access to Adobe’s Fonts,

 Adobe Photoshop for iPad

 Adobe Photoshop app for iPad provides a full Photoshop Document (PSD) functionality on a completely new platform for content designers.
 Adobe is delivering the desktop experience to mobile users who want to design content on the go.
 The app focuses on the composting process, mixing graphics while providing a work environment that appears to be like the desktop version.
 According to Adobe, “The app is fine-tuned to work well with large files consisting of hundreds of layers.”

 Adobe Photoshop for Apple iPad includes a touch-based user interface while keeping the core functionality as close as possible to the desktop version.
 However, the app doesn’t have all the tools available in the desktop version.